 Check that this valve is open or you will get the back pressure error.

-Secondly, inside that brass vent valve i mentioned is a rubber diaphragm, it has been known for this to inflate so will not let the separator vent, replace the diaphragm (it comes in an intermediate service kit along with air filter, oil filter and filter mat)
+Secondly, inside that brass vent valve I mentioned is a rubber diaphragm, it has been known for this to inflate so will not let the separator vent, replace the diaphragm (it comes in an intermediate service kit along with an air filter, oil filter, and filter mat)

 Finally, again with the vent valve, do you have an electrical connection to it?
 Make sure you have voltage going to it?